What are the Benefits of Recumbent Exercise Bikes?

 Besides increasing cardiovascular health, there are many additional benefits to using a recumbent exercise bike, especially for strengthening an injury.

 I am an avid road cyclist, and so are a few of my close friends.
-We spent years growing up out on our bikes and still go cycling together occasionally now.
+We spent years growing up out on our bikes and still go cycling together occasionally these days.

 To my surprise, I also had a lot to gain from using the recumbent exercise bike.

 The cardio benefits are great because you burn a lot of calories, and your metabolism continues to work hard for hours following a workout.
-I always tell people the importance of varying your routine, but I can be guilty of not following my advice.
+I always tell people the importance of varying their routines, but I can be guilty of not following my advice.

 After a couple of months of spending a reasonable amount of time on the recumbent exercise bike, I felt fitter, and I built up strength in my legs.
 By the end, I was able to cycle on a higher resistance for longer.

 Now my friends have stopped coming to the gym, but I continue to use the recumbent exercise bike.
 It is an excellent choice of cardio exercise for me because I get to sit down, and I can entertain myself to stop myself from getting bored and coming off before I should.